collectiveaccess/ProvidenceDocs/_source/providence/user/import/running.rst

 Follow these steps below to run an import from the user interface in CollectiveAccess:

-1. **Navigate to Import/Data**.
+1. **Navigate to Import/Data** in CollectiveAccess.
 The CollectiveAccess import feature will be displayed:

 .. image:: running1.png
    :scale: 50%
    :align: center

 2. **Select the plus sign icon** |icon| in the top right corner.
 An area with "Drag importer worksheets here to add or update" will appear, where the import mapping spreadsheet to be dragged, or uploaded, into the user interface.
+In addition, the worksheet can be loaded with a URl from GoogleDrive.

 .. |icon| image:: running2.png
           :scale: 50%